by Danny Cohen

 John Riker Thomas stands in the parking lot of an Altadena strip mall that until three weeks ago housed a laundromat, a check cashing facility and several fast food restaurants.
 That was before Thomas and his corporation, CoreTrain, bought the strip mall and quickly transformed it into the 100th CoreTrain Fitness Center with an adjacent CoreTrain Market.
 In three hours, the doors will open and eager fitness junkies will flood the gym, just as they have since 2006.
 “This is the dream,” says Thomas, “helping people to get in shape.
 We are saving lives.”

 Little is known about John Riker Thomas, and he likes to keep it that way.
 He believes the mystery surrounding him and the origins of CoreTrain help to elevate the brand.
 It wasn’t until 1993 that Thomas’ name pops up in public records after joining up with the military.
-He was deployed to Somalia and took part in the Battle of Mogadishu.
+According to the free public records checker, he was deployed to Somalia and took part in the Battle of Mogadishu.
 Shortly thereafter he left the armed forces and it wasn’t until 1999 that the paper trail picks up again with Thomas working in Kenai, Alaska on a fishing line.
 Thomas claims that the missing years “were my grad school of life.
 No books required.”
 In 2002, he was arrested in Alberta for inciting a bar fight and extradited back to America.
 With his military experience he was able to land a job working security at the pharmaceutical firm hPharma.

 In 2006, Thomas moved to Seattle and began working as a personal trainer.
 After years of saving and a loan from an unknown source, he opened up Riker Gym.
 It started as a typical fitness center, but soon Thomas began to craft what would soon become known as CoreTrain.
 Aside from the typical workouts, there are specific training programs and diets made to “promote wellness in the body and mind.
 We get all cylinders working.”
 In 2007, Thomas reopened his gym as the first CoreTrain Fitness Center and soon had a few dozen customers who were on different CoreTrain exercise tracks.
 The most committed customers on the Platinum Trail track, spent at least five days every week at the fitness center and were amongst the first employees that Thomas hired.